StefanBoudri/streams/research.md

 # Understanding the Java Stream<T> Interface and Its Usage in the Java Collection Framework

 ## Abstract

 Java Streams provide a modern way to process data stored in collections.
 They let programmers focus on **what** they want to do with the data, rather than **how** to do it step by step.
 This paper explains the `Stream<T>` interface, its role in the Java Collection Framework, and how it improves both **readability** and **efficiency**.
-We also discuss performance and memory usage, highlighting situations where streams can be faster or simpler than traditional loops (Oracle, 2025).
-Benchmark results from lists, sets, and maps are included to illustrate these points.
+We also discuss performance and memory usage, highlighting situations where streams can be faster or simpler than traditional loops (Oracle, 2025). **Benchmark results from lists, sets, and maps—covering both execution time and memory allocation—are included to illustrate these points.**

 ---